hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 Again, you can modify the Signal K paths according to your preferences.
 It is advisable to try to follow the [Signal K specification](http://signalk.org/specification/1.5.0/doc/vesselsBranch.html) for the path names, but if you can't find anything fitting, feel free to invent your own.

 In the example, coolant temperature value is connected to two paths: `propulsion.main.temperature` and `propulsion.main.coolantTemperature`.
+Coolant temperature is typically regarded the overall engine temperature, but there is also a specific path defined for it.
+This slight redundancy guarantees that both paths are specified, should a downstream process expect either of them.

 If you are using the OLED display, you want to modify the display outputs around line 170.
 Those define how the temperature values are displayed on the small OLED screen.

+You might at this point be already wondering about the temperature units.
+Both Signal K and NMEA 2000 use Kelvins internally, and that is what SensESP uses as well.
+The idea is that everything is internally processed in standard SI units and conversion to customary units such as °C or °F is performed only when displaying the values.
+SensESP normally would never convert Kelvins to °C or °F, but displaying values on the OLED screen is that single big exception to the rule: the displayed values should be converted to customary units.

+The tutorial software shows the temperatures by default in Celsius.
-Additionally, if you want to have your temperatures in Fahrenheit, go back and modify the lines 29 and 30 accordingly.
+If you want to have your temperatures in Fahrenheit, go back and modify the lines 29 and 30 accordingly.

 #### NMEA 2000 data